VictorBenitoGR/OpenFinancialData/README.md

 ## Background
-I started this project during my university career at Tecnologico de Monterrey (ITESM), which has direct agreements with several companies for students to develop projects that address specific problems they have, like L'Oréal Mexico and MSCI USA.
+I started this project during my university career at Tecnologico de Monterrey (ITESM), which has direct agreements with several companies for students to develop projects that address specific problems they have, like L'Oréal Mexico and MSCI USA. **This project doesn't use confidential information/methodologies of any kind.**

 ![L'Oréal and MSCI](./assets/README/loreal_and_msci_itesm.png "L'Oréal and MSCI")